How to appeal your Humana air ambulance balance billing denial

 Common Humana denial patterns for air ambulance balance billing

 - Five-level Medicare appeal process.
 Humana Medicare Advantage denials enter the federal appeal ladder: plan reconsideration → IRE (Maximus) → ALJ → Medicare Appeals Council → federal court.
-About 41% reverse at level 1; reversal probability remains high through level 3.
+Federal data show Medicare Advantage plans overturn a large share of denials once they are appealed, yet very few members appeal; reversal odds stay meaningful through the IRE and ALJ levels.

 - DME (durable medical equipment) denials.
 Humana DME denials often cite missing home-evaluation documentation.
 Re-filing with the home-evaluation packet attached is the most common reversal path.